Regeneron Pharmaceuticals (NASDAQ:REGN) Price Target Raised to $645.00

-Regeneron Pharmaceuticals (NASDAQ:REGN – Get Rating) had its target price increased by analysts at Cowen from $640.00 to $645.00 in a research report issued to clients and investors on Wednesday, The Fly reports.
-Cowen’s price objective points to a potential downside of 9.94% from the company’s previous close.
+Regeneron Pharmaceuticals (NASDAQ:REGN – Get Rating) had its target price upped by investment analysts at Cowen from $640.00 to $645.00 in a note issued to investors on Wednesday, Stock Target Advisor reports.
+Cowen’s price objective would suggest a potential downside of 10.25% from the stock’s previous close.

-A number of other analysts have also commented on REGN.
-StockNews.com assumed coverage on shares of Regeneron Pharmaceuticals in a research note on Thursday, March 31st.
-They set a “buy” rating for the company.
-Morgan Stanley upped their target price on shares of Regeneron Pharmaceuticals from $605.00 to $632.00 and gave the stock an “equal weight” rating in a research note on Tuesday, April 12th.
-Piper Sandler upped their target price on shares of Regeneron Pharmaceuticals from $690.00 to $692.00 and gave the stock an “overweight” rating in a research note on Friday, February 4th.
-Zacks Investment Research upgraded shares of Regeneron Pharmaceuticals from a “hold” rating to a “strong-buy” rating and set a $694.00 target price for the company in a research note on Monday, January 10th.
-Finally, Bank of America lowered shares of Regeneron Pharmaceuticals from a “neutral” rating to an “underperform” rating and reduced their target price for the stock from $675.00 to $575.00 in a research note on Wednesday, January 5th.
-One investment analyst has rated the stock with a sell rating, four have issued a hold rating, thirteen have assigned a buy rating and one has given a strong buy rating to the company.
-According to data from MarketBeat, Regeneron Pharmaceuticals has a consensus rating of “Buy” and a consensus price target of $729.06.
+REGN has been the subject of a number of other research reports.
+Oppenheimer lowered their price target on Regeneron Pharmaceuticals from $825.00 to $775.00 and set an “outperform” rating for the company in a research report on Tuesday, February 8th.
+Piper Sandler lifted their price objective on Regeneron Pharmaceuticals from $690.00 to $692.00 and gave the company an “overweight” rating in a research note on Friday, February 4th.
+Barclays lifted their price objective on Regeneron Pharmaceuticals from $700.00 to $745.00 and gave the company an “overweight” rating in a research note on Tuesday, April 12th.
+Truist Financial reduced their price objective on Regeneron Pharmaceuticals from $754.00 to $728.00 and set a “buy” rating for the company in a research note on Tuesday, February 8th.
+Finally, Bank of America lowered Regeneron Pharmaceuticals from a “neutral” rating to an “underperform” rating and reduced their price objective for the company from $675.00 to $575.00 in a research note on Wednesday, January 5th.
+One analyst has rated the stock with a sell rating, four have issued a hold rating, thirteen have issued a buy rating and one has given a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has an average rating of “Buy” and an average target price of $724.63.

-In related news, CFO Robert E. Landry sold 325 shares of the company’s stock in a transaction that occurred on Friday, April 8th.
-The shares were sold at an average price of $737.79, for a total value of $239,781.75.
-Following the transaction, the chief financial officer now directly owns 28,744 shares in the company, valued at $21,207,035.76.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, Director Arthur F. Ryan sold 100 shares of the company’s stock in a transaction that occurred on Tuesday, February 1st.
-The stock was sold at an average price of $607.14, for a total transaction of $60,714.00.
+In other news, CFO Robert E. Landry sold 325 shares of the stock in a transaction on Friday, April 8th.
+The stock was sold at an average price of $737.79, for a total value of $239,781.75.
+Following the sale, the chief financial officer now directly owns 28,744 shares in the company, valued at $21,207,035.76.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, EVP Marion Mccourt sold 1,000 shares of the firm’s stock in a transaction on Tuesday, February 1st.
+The shares were sold at an average price of $607.46, for a total value of $607,460.00.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 44,459 shares of company stock worth $30,177,797.
-Insiders own 10.76% of the company’s stock.
+Insiders sold 44,459 shares of company stock worth $30,177,797 over the last quarter.
+10.76% of the stock is currently owned by insiders.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-BlackRock Inc. boosted its stake in shares of Regeneron Pharmaceuticals by 2.6% during the fourth quarter.
-BlackRock Inc. now owns 9,610,871 shares of the biopharmaceutical company’s stock valued at $6,069,457,000 after purchasing an additional 244,009 shares during the period.
-State Street Corp increased its holdings in shares of Regeneron Pharmaceuticals by 3.4% during the fourth quarter.
-State Street Corp now owns 4,799,822 shares of the biopharmaceutical company’s stock valued at $3,031,184,000 after acquiring an additional 159,817 shares in the last quarter.
-JPMorgan Chase & Co. increased its holdings in shares of Regeneron Pharmaceuticals by 11.9% during the fourth quarter.
-JPMorgan Chase & Co. now owns 4,591,529 shares of the biopharmaceutical company’s stock valued at $2,899,642,000 after acquiring an additional 489,084 shares in the last quarter.
-Geode Capital Management LLC increased its holdings in shares of Regeneron Pharmaceuticals by 13.6% during the fourth quarter.
-Geode Capital Management LLC now owns 1,977,302 shares of the biopharmaceutical company’s stock valued at $1,245,725,000 after acquiring an additional 237,090 shares in the last quarter.
-Finally, Putnam Investments LLC increased its holdings in Regeneron Pharmaceuticals by 43.1% in the 3rd quarter.
-Putnam Investments LLC now owns 1,342,754 shares of the biopharmaceutical company’s stock worth $812,608,000 after buying an additional 404,567 shares in the last quarter.
-Institutional investors and hedge funds own 82.97% of the company’s stock.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Heritage Wealth Advisors purchased a new stake in Regeneron Pharmaceuticals in the 3rd quarter valued at approximately $30,000.
+Delos Wealth Advisors LLC acquired a new position in Regeneron Pharmaceuticals in the 4th quarter valued at $33,000.
+Benjamin Edwards Inc. acquired a new position in Regeneron Pharmaceuticals in the 4th quarter valued at $33,000.
+Byrne Asset Management LLC purchased a new stake in shares of Regeneron Pharmaceuticals during the 4th quarter valued at $34,000.
+Finally, Allworth Financial LP grew its stake in shares of Regeneron Pharmaceuticals by 71.9% during the 4th quarter.
+Allworth Financial LP now owns 55 shares of the biopharmaceutical company’s stock valued at $35,000 after buying an additional 23 shares during the period.
+82.97% of the stock is currently owned by hedge funds and other institutional investors.

 Regeneron Pharmaceuticals, Inc discovers, invents, develops, manufactures, and commercializes medicines for treating various diseases worldwide.
 The company's products include EYLEA injection to treat wet age-related macular degeneration and diabetic macular edema; myopic choroidal neovascularization; and diabetic retinopathy, as well as macular edema following retinal vein occlusion, including macular edema following central retinal vein occlusion and macular edema following branch retinal vein occlusion.